asobe/powerapi/README.md

 That's all!

+<h2 id="last-works">Last implemented features</h2>

+First version of BitWatts is available !
+To use it, we have just to plug `VirtioSensor` and `VirtioReporter`.
+See README to know how it works.

 <h2 id="future-works">Future works</h2>

-We are working on new _energy modules_ (`Sensor` + `Formula`) development.
-If you are interested to participate, feel free to contact us via our [GitHub](https://github.com/abourdon/powerapi-akka "GitHub") webpage or mail us at powerapi-user-list@googlegroups.com!
+We are working on new models to have better estimation for any situation (with performance counters).
+If you are interested to participate, feel free to contact us via our [GitHub](https://github.com/mcolmant/powerapi-akka "GitHub") webpage or mail us at powerapi-user-list@googlegroups.com!

 <h2 id="license">License</h2>